ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS clients (who have STHs), CT auditors, and monitors SHOULD pollinate STH pools with STHs.
-Which STHs to send and how often pollination should happen is regarded as policy and out of scope for this document with exception of privacy concerns explained in the next section.
+Which STHs to send and how often pollination should happen is regarded as undefined policy with the exception of privacy concerns explained in the next section.
+Suggestions for the policy may be found in {#pooling-policy-recommendations}.

 An HTTPS client could be tracked by giving it a unique or rare STH.
 To address this concern, we place restrictions on different components